 Since the release of its new Sustainability, Transition and Co-financing (STC) policy in 2016, the Global Fund to Fight AIDS, Tuberculosis and Malaria (GF) has invested heavily in analysis, technical assistance, and country and partner dialogue on STC.
-The GF Secretariat’s desired to conduct a synthesis review of the experience to date with the implementation of S&T country “preparedness” or “readiness” assessments and S&T Plans developed with the support of the GF over the past five years.
+The GF Secretariat’s desired to conduct a synthesis review of the experience to date with the implementation of Sustainability & Transition (S&T) country “preparedness” or “readiness” assessments and S&T Plans developed with the support of the GF over the past five years.

 Through this study, Pharos aimed to answer the following key questions: What are the main topics that have arisen across the S&T portfolio?
 Have certain topics recurred everywhere or almost everywhere?
 And what are the main recommended actions emerging from the Transition Readiness Assessments (TRA)?
 How good is the quality of the work?
 Which of the assessment tools (and modified versions of these, plus “add on” modules) have proven to be most useful?
 What should the Fund do in the future to derive the greatest value from the S&T tools and processes?